 The Gospel of God

 A Sermon on Acts 5:20-29Read more

-“Go and stand in the temple and speak to the people all the words of this Life.”
-And when they heard this, they entered the temple at daybreak and began to teach.
+20“Go, stand and speak to the people in the temple area the whole message of this Life.”
+21Upon hearing this, they entered into the temple area about daybreak and began to teach.

-Now when the high priest came, and those who were with him, they called together the council, all the senate of the people of Israel, and sent to the prison to have them brought.
-But when the officers came, they did not find them in the prison, so they returned and reported, “We found the prison securely locked and the guards standing at the doors, but when we opened them we found no one inside.”
-24Now when the captain of the temple and the chief priests heard these words, they were greatly perplexed about them, wondering what this would come to.
-And someone came and told them, “Look!
-The men whom you put in prison are standing in the temple and teaching the people.”
-Then the captain with the officers went and brought them, but not by force, for they were afraid of being stoned by the people.
+Now when the high priest and his associates came, they called the Council together, that is, all the Senate of the sons of Israel, and sent orders to the prison for them to be brought.
+22But the officers who came did not find them in the prison; and they returned and reported, 23saying, “We found the prison locked quite securely and the guards standing at the doors; but when we opened them, we found no one inside.”
+24Now when the captain of the temple guard and the chief priests heard these words, they were greatly perplexed about them as to what would come of this.
+25But someone came and reported to them, “The men whom you put in prison are standing in the temple area and teaching the people!”
+26Then the captain went along with the officers and proceeded to bring them back without violence (for they were afraid of the people, that they might be stoned).

-27When they had brought them, they set them before the council.
-And the high priest questioned them, saying, “We strictly charged you not to teach in this name, yet here you have filled Jerusalem with your teaching, and you intend to bring this man's blood upon us.”
+27When they had brought them, they had them stand before the Council.
+The high priest interrogated them, 28saying, “We gave you strict orders not to continue teaching in this name, and yet, you have filled Jerusalem with your teaching and intend to bring this Man’s blood upon us.”
 29But Peter and the apostles answered, “We must obey God rather than men.